Recovering from anorexia: Getting my period back?

 - Pregnancy or breast-feeding

 - Extreme mental stress

 - Certain medications (e.g., some antidepressants, chemotherapy drugs for cancer, oral corticosteroids)

 - Thyroid problems

 - Premature menopause

-You can contact your primary care provider or women's health specialist.
+You can contact your health care provider or women's health specialist.
 If you don't have a trusted women's health care provider, you might consider finding one soon.
-If money's a problem, you can check out Planned Parenthood's website to find a local health center.
-Some Planned Parenthood centers offer sliding-fee services and other programs to cover the cost of care for people who qualify financially.
+If money's a concern, you can check out Planned Parenthood's website to find a local health center.
+Some Planned Parenthood health centers offer sliding-fee services and other programs to cover the cost of care for people who qualify financially.

 There's no doubt that secondary amenorrhea is a complex issue with many possible causes and consequences.
 And, everyone woman's situation is different.
 If investigating the absence of your period is the next step for you, working with a women's health specialist could help you get the answers you need.